 Located to the right of the control panel.
-Use lever (A) to designate which boom is to be used to dispense foam.
-Use dial (B) located on top of foamer to adjust pressure for the amount of foam that will be dispensed.
-Switch (A) also turns foamer on or off.
+Use lever on compressor to designate which boom is to be used to dispense foam.
+Use dial located on the foamer to adjust pressure for the amount of foam that will be dispensed.
+Switch on the compressor also turns foamer on or off.